How Professional Real Estate Photography Increases Your Listing Price (Utah Data)

 Professional photography is most effective as part of comprehensive marketing:

-Photography + Video: Properties with both photos and video generate even more interest and stronger offers than photos alone.
+Photography + Video: Both together generate even more interest and stronger offers than photos alone.

-Photography + Drone: Aerial perspective adds value particularly for properties with land, views, or unique positioning—supporting premium pricing.
+Photography + Drone: Aerial perspective adds value, particularly for Utah properties with mountain views, supporting premium pricing.

 Photography + Virtual Tours: Comprehensive presentation builds buyer confidence, leading to stronger offers.